 Uses of Cow

 Cows are raised as livestock for meat, milk and hides to make leather.
-In countries like India, cows are considered sacred and its milk is widely consumed.
+In countries like India, cows are considered sacred and their milk is widely consumed.
 It provides a maximum requirement for farming activities and helps in the transportation of goods.
 It is believed that Cow ghee helps in the development of children's brains.
-The regular consumption of cow ghee can help in increase of the HDL cholesterol.
+The regular consumption of cow ghee can help in the increase of HDL cholesterol.
 Furthermore, it also helps in making the teeth and bones strong.

 Cow milk is the most beneficial milk after the mother's milk.
 It is the primary animal milk consumed widely by humans.
 The milk is rich with vitamins, including B2, B3 and A, helping to increase the immunity.

 There are multiple benefits of cow dung and urine.
 They both help in making pesticides, fungicides and insecticides.
 The cow dung is an indigestible plant material that is released on the ground by the cow through the intestine.
 Cow dung or manure has a soft texture and circular shape.
 The manure later is used as a rich fertilizer and the biogas purpose.
 This manure also plays a vital role in animals and plants.